Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 Quotes by Napoleon Bonaparte

 Napoleon is known for many things and among them are sayings that have helped fuel our opinions of him.
-You have probably heard a few of these, perhaps not knowing where they came from.
+You may have heard a few of these, perhaps not knowing where they came from.
 Napoleon's quotes are quite revealing about his personality and beliefs.

 • “The only way to lead people is to show them a future: a leader is a dealer in hope.”